vghulyan/hotels/README.md

 # Hotels

-To run this application either open the index.html in a browser or run through a local server.
-If you are running a node js server make sure you've installed the required modules,
+How to Run

-npm install express // checks where to look our index.html
+Install node.js then install the express plugin npm install express // this is required where to look for static folders

-If you are running using node then go to your browser and type http://localhost:3000 otherwise open the index.html in your browser
+run the node server by typing in console: node server then point your borwser to: http://localhost:3000